-It’s apparent to see there is real opportunity going currently in the Cairns community for qualified Dogman’s.
+It’s apparent to see there is real opportunity growing currently in the Cairns community for qualified Dogger’s.
 But what is it all about?

 Workcover Qld describes the employment of Dogging work to be ‘the application of slinging techniques including the selection and inspection of lifting gear to safely sling a load.
 The directing of a plant operator in the movement of a load when the load is out of the operator’s view.
 Slinging techniques means using judgement in relation to the suitability of lifting gear and the method of slinging, by considering the nature of the load, its mass and its centre of gravity.’

 A day in the life of a Dogger